 Prediabetes versus Diabetes

-If you do not keep your blood sugar within goal ranges, diabetes can lead to complications.
+If blood sugar is not within goal ranges, diabetes can lead to complications.
 These can include loss of vision, neuropathy in your hands and feet, and poor wound healing.
-Diabetes also raises your risk for heart disease, kidney disease, hypertension, and stroke.
+Diabetes also raises the risk for heart disease, kidney disease, hypertension, and stroke, according to the ADA.

 Fighting Prediabetes with Lifestyle and Medical Care

-Most people with prediabetes eventually get diabetes.
-About 5 to 10% of people with prediabetes get diabetes each year, but you can prevent or delay type 2 diabetes with lifestyle changes.
-A famous clinical trial tested the effects of the Centers for Disease Control and Prevention (CDC)-approved Diabetes Prevention Program (DPP) in people with prediabetes.
+These numbers can be lower with a few healthy lifestyle changes, such as those in Lark DPP.
+In fact, a famous clinical trial tested the effects of the Centers for Disease Control and Prevention (CDC)-approved Diabetes Prevention Program (DPP) in people with prediabetes.